tiktok/tiktok-business-api-sdk/python_sdk/docs/ToolApi.md

 api_instance = business_api_client.ToolApi()
 advertiser_id = 'advertiser_id_example' # str | Advertiser ID.
 access_token = 'access_token_example' # str | Authorized access token.
 For details, see [Authentication](https://ads.tiktok.com/marketing_api/docs?id=1738373164380162).
-language = 'language_example' # str | The language you want the returned region name to be translated into.
-Default value: en Currently, we only support zh, fr, es, ko, vi, en, hi, it, tr, ru, ja, id, de, ms, ar, and th Note: If you do not pass in one of the supported values above, it will return as the default en. (optional)
+language = 'en' # str | The language you want the returned region name to be translated into.
+Default value: en Currently, we only support zh, fr, es, ko, vi, en, hi, it, tr, ru, ja, id, de, ms, ar, and th Note: If you do not pass in one of the supported values above, it will return as the default en. (optional) (default to en)

 try:
     # Get available locations by advertiser ID [Search Region](https://ads.tiktok.com/marketing_api/docs?id=1773644763581441)